Synergenics Consulting logo

 Rita’s expertise in the dry bulk and break bulk industries, in creating track and trace systems to locate cargo, has been most affective in the UNCEFACT track and trace project, utilizing her expertise with a team of experts around the world, all having a background in regulatory, technology, operations, supply chain management.

-Today having a world of valuable knowledge in a progressive changing world of regulations and technology deployment along major supply chains, especially in the entry of goods and services, Rita has created workshops to assist all organizations. including policy makers, regulators and law makers. in making the right decisions.
+Today having a world of valuable knowledge in a progressive changing world of regulations and technology deployment along major supply chains, especially in the entry of goods and services, Rita has created seminars to assist all organizations. including policy makers, regulators and law makers. in making the right decisions.

 ABOUT RITA CONTE